© Crown copyright 2018

 In July 2018, the Chief Secretary laid a written ministerial statement (HCWS926) extending this guarantee to provide further stability for UK organisations in a ‘no deal’ scenario.
 The guarantee now additionally covers funding for successful bids where UK organisations are able to participate as a third country in competitive EU grant programmes.
 This extension runs from exit day until the end of 2020.

-In the unlikely event of a ‘no deal’ scenario, we therefore intend that UK researchers and businesses would be able to apply to and participate in all those Horizon 2020 calls open to third country participants from the date of exit, with funding provided via the extended guarantee.
+In the event of a ‘no deal’ scenario, we therefore intend that UK researchers and businesses would be able to apply to and participate in all those Horizon 2020 calls open to third country participants from the date of exit, with funding provided via the extended guarantee.
 Third country participation is a well-established part of Horizon 2020 - entities from third countries currently participate in and lead consortia in a wide range of collaborative programmes.
 The government is seeking discussions with the European Commission to agree the details of our continued participation as a third country.

 Third country participation does not extend to some Horizon 2020 calls; these include European Research Council (ERC) grants, some Marie Sklodowska-Curie Actions (MSCA) and the SME instrument.
 The government is considering what other measures may be necessary to support UK research and innovation in the event that the guarantee and the extension are required.
+We are working with stakeholders to identify appropriate measures that could be put in place in the period immediately after EU Exit, if needed.

 At the same time, the government is signalling our commitment to the future of our country and the world through our goal to increase UK research and development spending to 2.4% of GDP by 2027.